dmak/jaxb-xew-plugin/README.md

 			<version>1.6</version>
 		</dependency>
 		<!--
-		 | We need to update the jaxb-xjc plugin version from 2.1.13 to the 2.2.4-1 version
+		 | We need to update the jaxb-xjc plugin from v2.1.13 to v2.2.4-1
-		 | used by the jaxb-xew-plugin (version 2.1.13 which does not have the required
+		 | used by the jaxb-xew-plugin (v2.1.13 does not have the required
-		 | method com.suun.codemodel.JAnnotatable.annotations()Ljava/util/Collection).
+		 | method com.sun.codemodel.JAnnotatable.annotations()Ljava/util/Collection).
 		 -->
 		<dependency>
 			<groupId>com.sun.xml.bind</groupId>